anujdas/sidekiq-hierarchy/README.md

     $ gem install sidekiq-hierarchy

+If you want to use the network bridge, you'll need `faraday` as well; if you're using the web UI, make sure `sinatra` is installed.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## License